tcnksm/go-latest/README.md

 }
 ```

 `go-latest` uses [Semantic Versoning](http://semver.org/) to compare versions.
-If tagging name strategy on GitHub may be different from it, you need to fix it by defining `FixVersionStrFunc`.
-For example, if you put `v` charactor on beginning of tag name (`v0.1.1`), by default `go-latest` can not interpret it.
-So you need to use `DeleteFrontV()`,
+If tagging name strategy on GitHub may is different from it, you need to fix it by defining `FixVersionStrFunc`.
+For example, if `v` charactor is on beginning of tag name (like `v0.1.1`), by default `go-latest` can not interpret it.
+So you need to use `DeleteFrontV()` to strip `v` charactor,

 ```golang
 githubTag := &latest.GithubTag{